Emily the Criminal: Plot

+Emily invites Youcef to a party, which sparks a romance between them.
+When there is an opening at Liz's advertising agency, she gets Emily an interview with her boss Alice.
+However, at the interview, Emily discovers the "job" is merely an unpaid internship.
+When Emily objects, Alice calls her spoiled.
+Emily insults Alice and walks out, refusing to work for free.

 At a dinner with Youcef's family, Khalil reveals that Emily has been caught hitting the same store twice within a week, prompting the store to post security footage of her online.
-This leads to a falling-out between Youcef and Khalil, who cuts him out of the fraud ring.
-Meanwhile, Emily's job interview with Alice goes poorly after she discovers the job is actually an unpaid internship.
-When Emily objects, Alice insults her, calling her "spoiled".

-Youcef reveals to Emily that Khalil had not been paying him for several months.
-Further, the owner of the rental property he plans to purchase requests an immediate down payment and so he decides to rob the fraud ring itself.
-Youcef and Emily arrive at the ring's storage unit to find that Khalil has already taken everything, as well as emptying their shared business bank account.
+This leads to a falling-out between Youcef and Khalil, who cuts him out of the fraud ring and refuses to pay him for his past work.
+Youcef decides to rob the fraud ring itself.
+He and Emily arrive at the ring's storage unit to find that Khalil has already taken everything and emptied their shared business bank account.
+Emily then convinces Youcef to ambush Khalil at his safehouse.

-Emily convinces Youcef to confront Khalil at his safehouse, where they attempt to ambush him.
-Khalil attacks Youcef, severely injuring him, though Emily is able to subdue him using a box cutter.
+As they arrive at the safehouse, Youcef asks Emily what her assault conviction was for.
+She replies that she had been dating a guy she frequently fought with, and then implies that one day she snapped and attacked him.
+She then confesses that her mistake was that she "didn't go far enough", that she "didn't really scare him", because if she had, "he would've never called the police".

+Ambushing a guy on lookout, kidnapping him and luring out the other ring members with a fake carjacking, they enter the safehouse, where Khalil severely injures Youcef before Emily can subdue him.
 Taking the ring's money and assisting Youcef to his car, she realizes they have lost his car keys and cannot drive away.
-As police and ambulance sirens draw closer, Emily chooses to abandon him in his car and take the money for herself.
+As police and ambulance sirens draw closer, Emily abandons Youcef in his car and flees with the money.

-The police eventually raid Emily's apartment and discover she is gone.
+The police raid Emily's apartment and find it empty.
 Now living in South America, she returns to making art.
-Emily also establishes a credit card fraud ring of her own, recruiting dummy shoppers with the promise of making $200 in one hour, just as Youcef had done.
+She also establishes a credit card fraud ring of her own, recruiting dummy shoppers with the promise of making $200 in one hour.